FHantke/brave-browser-wiki/Roadmap.md

 Older milestones are available in the [Roadmap Archive page](https://github.com/brave/brave-browser/wiki/Roadmap-Archive).

-### Milestone 0.61.x (~March 12, 2019) - Completed & Released

-- [x] More ads work.
-This will be in a disabled state in Release channel until related work is completed in a future milestones.
-- [x] Upgrade to Chromium 73
-- [x] Rewards stability fixes
-- [x] Webcompat fixes including third-party detection and ad-block rule parsing fixes

 ### Milestone 0.62.x (~April 2, 2019) - Completed & Released

 - [x] Widevine support for Linux